Skip to main content

 Standalone starts at 4.2.18 (the library version at the time of the release-pipeline switchover).
 Future vX.Y.Z tags advance from there and do not collide with legacy tags.

-The library and standalone tracks are versioned by Changesets; the VS Code extension is bumped manually (it is excluded in .changeset/config.json#ignore).
-All three publish workflows trigger automatically when their version changes on main.
+All three tracks are versioned by Changesets, and all three share one number: @tumaet/apollon, the standalone pair and apollon-extension sit in a single fixed group (.changeset/config.json), so a release advances them together.
+The publish workflows trigger automatically when their version changes on main.
 There is one manual step per release: merge the version PR.

 The per-PR side is Changesets: authors run pnpm changeset on every user-visible PR to record a changelog entry with its bump type (see Release notes).
 On every push to main, release.yml runs changesets/action in version-only mode (no publish input — the bespoke release-*.yml workflows own publishing) and opens or updates a single Version Packages PR.
 That PR runs pnpm changeset:version, which: